Although many water purification technologies are available, ion exchange is well-suited for highly selective removal of specific contaminants

 Exchange Resins Market

-The global market for ion exchange resins, which was estimated at $1.54 billion in 2014, is projected to be $2.46 billion by 2022, a compound annual growth rate of roughly 6 percent over that period, according to Stratistics MRC, a Maryland-based market research firm.
-Their analysts see increased nuclear power demand and stringent environmental regulations driving the market, which continues growing.
-This is particularly seen in the power generation and wastewater treatment markets as well as in the Asia-Pacific region.
-The industry needs to find new applications for the technology to experience continued growth.
+The global market for ion exchange resins, which was estimated at $1.54 billion in 2014, was projected in 2016 to be $2.46 billion by 2022, a compound annual growth rate of roughly 6%, according to Stratistics MRC, a Maryland-based market research firm.
+Their analysts see increased nuclear power demand and stringent environmental regulations driving the market.
+This is particularly seen in the power generation and wastewater treatment markets.